 How to Make Medjool Date Paste

-Don't let the process of making date paste scare you away from making these Chocolate Date Balls.
-It's really easy to make and will open a whole new world of sweet treats.
-These dates have a deep caramel taste that definitely satisfies a craving.
+Don't let the process of making date jam scare you away from making these Chocolate Date Balls.
+It's really easy to make and will open a whole new world of sweetening recipes naturally.
+Medjool dates have a deep caramel taste that truly satisfies a sweet tooth.